Skip to main content

 • Maryland offers the Arrearage Retirement Assistance grant program, which helps customers pay past-due electric and gas bills of $300 or more.
 The state also provides financial assistance for customers who are struggling to pay their electric bills through its Electric Universal Service Program.

-Find utility bill relief programs online by typing "help with utility bills in [your state]" in the Google search box.
-NextAdvisor also provides a chart of state energy assistance programs on their website.
+You can also find utility bill relief programs online by typing "help with utility bills in [your state]" in the Google search box.

 4. Contact your local Benefits Enrollment Center for guidance.